top of page

 Grounding Affirmations

-Say these before your work day to ground into your natural rhythm and energy:
+Say these before your work day to ground into a slower, softer natural rhythm and energy:

-• I was hired for a reason, for my capability and personality.
+• Even though I was hired for my capability and personality I am still fullly replaceable

-• I set the tone for every hour, every day.
+• I can set the tone for every hour, every day.

 • I hold my pace and boundaries without guilt